DataHubz/cse-registry/README.md

 ### Finding

 A concrete instance where a signal is observed in a specific context.
 Findings are implementation-specific and are **not stored in this registry**.
 CSE defines what signals mean; implementations determine where and when they occur.

+While findings are not stored in the registry, CSE provides a **standardized finding format** to enable interoperability between tools and platforms.
+See [Finding Format Specification](spec/finding-format-v1.0.md) for details.

+### Artifact

+A technical object where signals may be observed.
+Artifacts include source code files, configuration files, infrastructure-as-code templates, container images, cloud resources, Kubernetes manifests, and more.
+See [Artifact Schema](schemas/artifact.schema.json) for the complete specification.

 ### Domain